 Providence Spiritual Life Coaching – Helping, Fixing or Serving?

 I recently read an incredible article in Shambala Sun titled Helping, Fixing or Serving? by Rachel Naomi Remen.
-This article inspired an opportunity to reflect on the differences of helping, fixing or serving.
-As a Providence Holistic Counseling Services, the distinctions are important and valuable in my work.
+This article inspired an opportunity to reflect on the differences between helping, fixing, or serving.
+As a Providence Holistic Counselor, the distinctions are important and valuable in my work.

-During periods of my life when I was receiving support from professionals in the Mental Health and Spiritual Communities, I was fortunate to be directed to people who clearly wanted my best interest first, this was clear in the way they interacted and guided me.
+During periods of my life when I received support from professionals in the Mental Health and Spiritual Communities, I was fortunate to be directed to people who wanted my best interest first.
+The way they interacted with and guided me was clear.
 I somehow knew this, even from those I paid for their services.
-I think we can feel at a deeper level when we are served and when are being helped or fixed by someone.
-My sense is that serving requires a commitment that is aside from the ego and personal ambition.
-We can only fix something that is BROKEN.
-We can only help something that NEEDS help.
-On serving others, my favorite Martin Luther King quote comes to the center of my mind.
+I think we can feel at a deeper level when we are served than when we are being helped or fixed by someone.
+Serving requires a commitment aside from ego and personal ambition.
+We can only fix something that is broken, and we can only help something that needs help.
+When I think of serving others, my favorite Martin Luther King quote comes to my mind.

 “Everybody can be great…because anybody can serve.
 You don’t have to have a college degree to serve.
 You don’t have to make your subject and verb agree to serve.
 You only need a heart full of grace.
 A soul generated by love.”
 Dr. Martin Luther King Jr.

-There is a myth commonly held by many Americans that we can only serve others when we have enough time, money and mental/emotional/spiritual stability to do so.
-My personal and professional experiences are contradict this believe.
-I have found that when we serve, there is a Spiritual Law that provides support for us, some may call this paying it forward, natural balance or Karma, whatever you want to call it, it exists and it is real.
-To me, this is one of the more applicable laws of nature, sharing.
-Sharing or service come from within and are one of the spiritual tools we all have in our toolkit for life to create joy, peace and gratitude in our lives, regardless of our current circumstances.
+There is a myth commonly held by many Americans that we can only serve others when we have enough time, money, and mental/emotional/spiritual stability to do so.
+My personal and professional experiences contradict this belief.
+I have found that when we serve, there is a Spiritual Law that supports us; some may call this paying it forward, natural balance, or Karma, whatever you want to call it, it exists, and it is real.
+To me, this is one of the more applicable laws of nature: sharing.
+Sharing or service comes from within and is one of the spiritual tools we all have in our toolkits for life to create joy, peace, and gratitude in our lives, regardless of our current circumstances.
 In short, if you want to get out of your own s**t, serve somebody or something else.

 Mother Teresa on Helping, Fixing or Serving?